CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NetworkElement.md

 HasInventoryDeviceInfo returns a boolean if a field has been set.

-### GetManagementContoller
+### GetManagementController

-`func (o *NetworkElement) GetManagementContoller() ManagementControllerRelationship`
+`func (o *NetworkElement) GetManagementController() ManagementControllerRelationship`

-GetManagementContoller returns the ManagementContoller field if non-nil, zero value otherwise.
+GetManagementController returns the ManagementController field if non-nil, zero value otherwise.

-### GetManagementContollerOk
+### GetManagementControllerOk

-`func (o *NetworkElement) GetManagementContollerOk() (*ManagementControllerRelationship, bool)`
+`func (o *NetworkElement) GetManagementControllerOk() (*ManagementControllerRelationship, bool)`

-GetManagementContollerOk returns a tuple with the ManagementContoller field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetManagementControllerOk returns a tuple with the ManagementController field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagementContoller
+### SetManagementController

-`func (o *NetworkElement) SetManagementContoller(v ManagementControllerRelationship)`
+`func (o *NetworkElement) SetManagementController(v ManagementControllerRelationship)`

-SetManagementContoller sets ManagementContoller field to given value.
+SetManagementController sets ManagementController field to given value.

-### HasManagementContoller
+### HasManagementController

-`func (o *NetworkElement) HasManagementContoller() bool`
+`func (o *NetworkElement) HasManagementController() bool`

-HasManagementContoller returns a boolean if a field has been set.
+HasManagementController returns a boolean if a field has been set.

 ### GetManagementEntity